Numpienick/MMIP/docs/TESTING.md

 ## Setting up for Windows
 - First install the required software (mostly Node.js) and cloned the repository, like told in the [contributing guidelines](/docs/CONTRIBUTING.md).
+- In the root, you might need to re-run `npm install` to install playwright.

 ## UI-tests
 The UI-tests will be run by [Playwright](https://playwright.dev/docs/intro).
 Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.